nahidxr/YSD_B02_DevOps_Library_Management_System/README.md

 for login you may use username as 'admin' and password as 'admin'.

-# Deploy Java MySQL app with CI/CD Pipeline
+# On Premise Server Provision and deployment using CI/CD Pipeline

 A complete CI/CD project with Jenkins pipeline to build and deploy a Github repository in kubernetes cluster.